Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Definitions and preliminary tools

 \section{Definitions and preliminary tools}

-In the present section we set the basic notation for quaternions and quaternion matrices, recall the slice algebras \(\CC_{\mu}\) and the spectral facts used later.
+In the present section we set the basic notation for quaternions\val{, its units,} and quaternion matrices, \val{and then we introduce} the slice algebras \(\CC_{\mu}\) \val{for a given unit $\mu$} and the spectral facts used later.
 For most of the notations, we follow the standard conventions for quaternion algebra and linear algebra.
 For a systematic and more theoretical treatment of quaternion linear algebra, see \cite{rodman_topics_2014}.
 The link between quaternion and complex linear algebra is mostly taken from \cite{zhang_quaternions_1997} and will be used repeatedly.